How to meditate, and what this does for you.

 What it does for you

 This practice in a gradual way helps in lots of aspects of your life.
 It makes you more aware of the current moment, the here and now, giving you a sense of having more time to deal with situations.
 It develops concentration and awareness of the self and body.
 It balances energy and the chakras.
 It makes you calmer and more relaxed.
-It also helps reduce mental chatter, and grounds you in your body.
+It also helps reduce mental chatter, and helps you be in your body.
 This all helps making you more open to yourself and the world, to be your natural self.

 How to meditate - the details